coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 emissary, the player must decide to which class to add the new level for the purpose of determining spells per day.

-**Special Mount:** If he or she has one, the divine emissary's special mount continues to increase in power.
+**Special Mount:** If he or she has one, the divine emissary’s special mount continues to increase in power.
 Every five levels after 1st, the special mount gains +2 bonus Hit Dice, its natural armor increases by +2, its Strength adjustment increases by +1, and its Intelligence increases by +1.
-The mount's spell resistance equals the divine emissary's class level + the class level that provided the special mount + 5.
+The mount’s spell resistance equals the divine emissary’s class level + the class level that provided the special mount + 5.

-**Granted Domain (Ex):** A divine emissary gains access to one of his or her deity's domains, as well as the granted power of that domain.
-The extra domain expands a paladin's selection of spells, but he or she does not gain the ability to cast higher-level spells than he or she otherwise could.
+**Granted Domain (Ex):** A divine emissary gains access to one of his or her deity’s domains, as well as the granted power of that domain.
+The extra domain expands a paladin’s selection of spells, but he or she does not gain the ability to cast higher-level spells than he or she otherwise could.
 Clerics gain an additional domain but otherwise use the rules for preparing spells from their domains normally.